18F/cv_faq/_content/pregnancy/what-should-breastfeeding-mothers-do.md

 - You, along with your family and healthcare providers, should decide whether and how to start or continue breastfeeding
 - **In limited studies, COVID-19 has not been detected in breast milk**; however we do not know for sure whether mothers with COVID-19 can spread the virus via breast milk.
 - If you are sick and choose to **direct breastfeed**:
-  - Wear a facemask and wash your hands before each feeding.
+  - Wear a mask and wash your hands before each feeding.
 - If the you are sick and choose to **express breast milk**:
   - Express breast milk to establish and maintain milk supply.
   - A dedicated breast pump should be provided.